Oklahoma prosecutors will not press charges in Nex Benedict case

 "Based upon the investigation of the Owasso Police Department, I am in the agreement with their assessment that the filing of juvenile charges is not warranted," Kunzweiler said in a press release Thursday.
 "From all the evidence gathered, this fight was an instance of mutual combat.
 I do not have a reasonable belief that the State of Oklahoma could sustain its burden of proof beyond a reasonable doubt if charges were presented for prosecution."

-Attorneys for Nex's family have said injuries Nex sustained in the fight were significant even if their death was ruled a suicide, KOSU reports.
+Attorneys for Benedict's family have said injuries Benedict sustained in the fight were significant even if their death was ruled a suicide, KOSU reports.

-Gay and Lesbian Alliance Against Defamation president Sarah Kate Ellis told KOSU Thursday that Kunzweiler, Owasso police, the school district and the medical examiner's office "have failed Nex Benedict and failed us all."
+Sarah Kate Ellis, president of the LGBTQ+ media advocacy group GLAAD, told KOSU on Thursday that Kunzweiler, Owasso police, the school district and the medical examiner's office "have failed Nex Benedict and failed us all."

-While in the hospital for the injuries they sustained during the fight, according to body cam footage, Nex told police that they poured water on a group of girls in the high school bathroom after they picked on them for how they laughed.
-The group then started beating Nex to the ground until they "blacked out," they said.
+While in the hospital for the injuries they sustained during the fight, according to body cam footage, Benedict told police that they poured water on a group of girls in the high school bathroom after they picked on them for how they laughed.
+The group then started beating Benedict to the ground until they "blacked out," they said.

-Owasso police found brief notes written by Nex that "appeared to be related to the suicide" and are an important part of their investigation, the district attorney said.
-The notes, which don't make mention of the fight or difficulties at school, Kunweiler said, are "a personal matter" for Nex's family.
+Owasso police found brief notes written by Benedict that "appeared to be related to the suicide" and are an important part of their investigation, the district attorney said.
+The notes, which don't make mention of the fight or difficulties at school, Kunweiler said, are "a personal matter" for Benedict's family.

 Suicide rates among transgender youth are disproportionately high compared to cisgender youth, as NPR previously reported.
 Trans youth report that the wave of anti-LGBTQ+ legislation around the country is a major contributor to negative impacts on their mental health.